Aliens: A Comic Book Adventure

 The Bad

-Weak story, weak gameplay, more bugs in the game code than even a Colonial Marine could handle.
+Weak story, weak gameplay, more bugs in the game code than even a fully-armed Colonial Marine could handle.